 The UEINet chassis is an extremely rugged, Gigabit Ethernet-based I/O interface.
-The wide variety of allows you to configure one or more Cubes to match the specific I/O requirements of your application.
-The PowerDNA Cube is ideally suited for a wide variety of industrial, aerospace and laboratory data acquisition and control applications.
+It's flexibility allows you to configure one or more Cubes to match the specific I/O requirements of your application.
+The PowerDNA Cube is ideally suited for a wide variety of industrial, aerospace, and laboratory data acquisition and control applications.

 The Core Module occupies the top portion of the chassis and provides two independent Gigabit Ethernet Network Interface Controllers (NICs) with separate IP addresses.
 These may be configured as a control port and a diagnostic port or they may be teamed/bonded to allow redundant network access.
 The control port is the primary interface from the host PC.
 The diagnostics port allows other computers (or a different thread on the host) to interrogate the I/O and system status of the Cube.

-The Core Module also provides provides the 8347 series PowerPC CPU, two USB 2.0 controller ports (active only with the UEIPAC option), indicator lights, timing/trigger interface, configuration ports and internal power supply.
-It's the brains of the UEINet and controls the unit's operations including the interface with the host Controller (and other Cubes), acting as the primary processor in stand alone deployments as well as supervising the activity of the I/O board.
+The Core Module also provides the 8347 series PowerPC CPU, two USB 2.0 controller ports (active only with the UEIPAC option), indicator lights, timing/trigger interface, configuration ports, and internal power supply.
+It's the brains of the UEINet and controls the unit's operations including the interface with the host Controller (and other Cubes), acting as the primary processor in stand-alone deployments as well as supervising the activity of the I/O board.

 Your application runs as a regular Linux process giving you access to the standard POSIX API provided by the GNU C runtime library (glibc) as well as any other library that can be compiled for Linux (for example: libxml, libaudiofile…).
 We also support the Linux_rt preempt patch for real-time support.